PT Stulz Air Technology Indonesia Data Protection Declaration regarding the use of the website

 By using Google Maps you agree to the Terms and Conditions of Google Maps.
 You can find further information about the processing of your personal data by Google Inc. in the Data Protection Declaration of Google Inc.: https://policies.google.com/privacy?hl=id.
 Google processes your personal data in the United States of America and has submitted to the EU-US Privacy Shield (https://www.privacyshield.gov./EU-US-Framework).

 Generally, the personal data collected during the use of the Website are not passed on or otherwise shared with other parties unless specifically provided otherwise in this data protection declaration.
 This excludes mandatory transmissions of personal data to government agencies and authorities as well as private holders of rights as prescribed by applicable law or under court or official rulings, along with instances of necessary disclosure to state agencies and authorities in cases of attacks on our legal interests, for purposes of law enforcement and prosecution.

 For the operation of the Website and the execution of individual functions and offers, we rely to some degree on external service providers that we select with care.
 To the extent necessary, these service providers working on our behalf process your personal data in accordance with our instructions under a given contract for the purposes stated in the data protection declaration.
-They are contractually obligated to strictly comply with this data protection declaration, applicable provisions of data protection law as well as our directions (processor pursuant to Art.
-28 GDPR).
 The same applies to any subcontractor if and to the extent that our processors use subcontractors with our prior consent.

 In addition to the service providers mentioned in Sections 4 and 5, we rely on service providers to provide, service and maintain IT systems by way of processing under a contract.